Date of Birth: 11/04/1992

 Resides: Glendale, CA

-The 2021 season will be Nate Gercken’s sixth season in professional baseball and second in Sioux City.
+The 2022 season will be Nate Gercken’s seventh season in professional baseball and third in Sioux City.

 Gercken put together an incredible 2019 campaign for the X’s.
 A season where he was coming off of a Tommy John procedure done the previous September.
 His 42 appearances were second on the team behind only league leader Matt Pobereyko.
 He had a minuscule ERA of 1.91 and a 4-2 record.
 In 47 innings of work he struck out 44 batters.
 He was also named to the mid-season South Division All-Star Team.